Duncan House, Castlecrag: Interior

 The interior has timber floors which are laid on a prepared subloor surface to Griffin's specification.
 Interior walls are unlined rock-faced stone at the corners to original square building, and smoother concrete knitlock blocks in the remaining walls.
-Ceilings are plaster lined and were originally painted white, but are now an ochre color.
+Ceilings are plaster lined and were originally painted white, but are now an ochre colour.
 According to James Birrell's book, the small scale of the Duncan House achieved a large scale interior through the use of folding doors, which could join smaller rooms into a larger living area.
 The building has a square bedroom extension added to the rear of the house, designed by Eva Buhrich and sympathetically constructed in 1943 from unpainted blocks of concrete with plain painted timber window frames.
 In the early 1990s, the windows were replaced with new ones matching the Griffin chevron design.

 A simple fireplace was situated in the corner of the living area.
 It utilised the rock faced stone as a hearth wall, and had a rough stone mantel.
 The original bathroom had green fittings that were in situ in 1989, but were replaced in 1993.
 The original bathroom floor tile - a mosaic - was also replaced in 1993.
 The kitchen sink is a double bowl style made of zinc and it and the original kitchen cabinetry remain intact.
 The flooring in the kitchen was replaced in 1993.